 Many people are getting into yoga to lose weight as now there is much more information supporting the effectiveness yoga has on weight loss.
 One of the key components of losing weight is burning more calories than you consume, meaning implementing exercise into your routine to burn off extra energy.

-So I’m sure for that you are wondering exactly just how many calories does 20 minutes of yoga actually burn?
+I’m sure that you are wondering exactly just how many calories does 20 minutes of yoga actually burn.

-If you use a simple online calorie calculator you will see that a 150 pound person burns about 62 calories doing 20 minutes of Hatha yoga.
-The type of yoga and how intense you make it makes a huge difference on calories burned per session.
+If you use a simple online calorie calculator you will see that a 150-pound person burns about 62 calories doing 20 minutes of Hatha yoga.
+The type of yoga and how intense you make it makes a huge difference in calories burned per session.

 Compared to Hatha, Vinyasa yoga burns 198 calories per 20 minutes.
 That is a huge difference!
 That is because Vinyasa yoga is much more intense and causes your heart rate to increase much more than Hatha, which focuses on basic alignment and postures.